victoralfonsoulloa/web_project_around_express/README.md

 ## Notes

 - Data is stored in MongoDB using Mongoose models.
-- This project is for educational purposes and does not use a database.
 - Feel free to extend the API or refactor the code for practice!